ahocevar/working-with-ol3/README.md

-# Say Hello to OpenLayers 3
+# Working with OpenLayers 3

 ## Set up